StatPack Mark 24 - Introduction

 Introduction

-Simon Kilminster compiled the first edition of StatPack over 25 years ago and although details from earlier years occasionally surface almost all the changes in this edition again come from performances from the current bunch of talented athletes who continue to rewrite these rankings almost as soon as they can be produced!
+Simon Kilminster compiled the first edition of StatPack almost 30 years ago and although details from earlier years occasionally surface almost all the changes in this edition again come from performances from the current bunch of talented athletes who continue to rewrite these rankings almost as soon as they can be produced!.

-Finally, as more club athletes move through into the masters ranks those lists are being rewritten with Chloe Williams and Lauren Reed setting new W35 marks, James Connor M40 3000m, Jason Lendon (M45) and Gary Atkins M45 both improving steeplechase marks, John Barker the M55 1500m & 3000m records, Mark Bishop the M55 long jump and shot bests and Paul Berrett (M60 – 200m, 400m & one mile) all setting new club age group marks.
+Finally, as more club athletes move through into the masters ranks those lists are being rewritten with Chloe Williams, Ginte Bailey and of course Lauren Reed setting new W35 marks, and Claire Brennan W40 marks, James Connor M40 bests and Jason Lendon the M45 steeplechase mark.

 As noted previously, the rankings include only performances for athletes who met the age definitions now in use – this means that a few long-standing under 17 boys’ marks no longer qualified as the athlete in question was too old under the current age groups.
 This happened because before 1964 an athlete’s age group was calculated as at 1 April prior to the start of the track season not as at 31 August, and also the statisticians used a 31 December cut off until 1970.
 I have only included any changes that I have been able to find but it may mean that any marks for that athlete the previous season have been missed.